invalidkynn/Tiktok-Sniper/README.md

-1. run "pip install requests colorama pyfiglet" in cmd
-2. run the script and enjoy
+⚒️ 1. run "pip install requests colorama pyfiglet" in cmd 🧑‍💻 2. run the script and enjoy
+optional:
+use random.org/strings to make random usernames to use.